bbauska/UC-Davis-JS-Basics/readme.md

   alt="Immediately Invoked Function Expression (IIFE)." />
 </p>

-However, we\'re using the anonymous function here, this anonymous function here, just as an anonymous function that will just automatically run and I have that page open over here in the MDN for the IIFE.
+However, we&apos;re using the anonymous function here, this anonymous function here, just as an anonymous function that will just automatically run and I have that page open over here in the MDN for the IIFE.
 The immediately invoked function expression, which we will explain more about how this works and what it does.
-It\'s kind of a useful technique that we have at our disposal.
+It&apos;s kind of a useful technique that we have at our disposal.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->